A short, clear fundraising message to connect with donors’ hearts is crucial to raising funds and gathering support.

 Here’s an exercise I often do in workshops.

 Think about what you say when someone asks “What does your nonprofit do?”
-Grab a pen and jot it down.
+Grab a pen and jot down your response.

 Now, try it again, and use half the number of words.